Question Regarding Cm_cache_update_entry()

 Last updated on APRIL 03, 2023

 Applies to:Oracle Communications Billing and Revenue Management - Version 188.8.131.52.0 to 184.108.40.206.0 [Release 7.4.0]

 Information in this document applies to any platform.

-do we need to destroy cm_flistp ?
+But there is no enough information regarding how cm_cache_update_entry manages memory.
+The question here is, after calling cm_cache_update_entry(), is there a need to destroy cm_flistp ?
 In other words, does cm_cache_update_entry() make a copy of input cm_flistp or use the existing cm_flistp memory?

 To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
 Click to get started!